aquanox/SlateIconReferencePlugin/README.md

 More examples can be found at `SlateIconRefExample.h`

-## Supported Engines
+## Supported Engine Versions

-Tested with Unreal Engine 5.4 and 5.5, should work in newer versions without additional changes, older may need backporting.
+Compiles with Unreal Engine 4.27, 5.3-5.5, should work in newer engines without additional changes.

 ## Contributing